Padum in Zanskar to Darcha in Himachal is a great trek if you’re looking for a first-time trekking experience doing the

 Ladakh Trekking Packages

-This combination of the tour and a short trekking holiday provides the opportunity to experience the rich Buddhist culture and traditions of Ladakh.
+This combination of the tour and a short trekking holiday provides the opportunity to experience Ladakh’s rich Buddhist culture and traditions.
 During the trip, you also have the chance to go on a short trek in the Sham region of Ladakh, nicknamed the ‘baby trek’ because you do not go higher than 4000 m, which is rare in the Himalayan region of Ladakh.